ppKrauss/socKer-complete/src/README.md

 ```
 The SQL *COPY* command INSERTs contents from [enum.csv](../data/enum.csv).

+NOTE: Another way to get CSV files, avoiding table copies to populate SQL JSON fields, is to [use `EXTENSION file_fdw` as explained here](http://stackoverflow.com/a/41473308/287948).

 ##  Step2 - main tables and constraints

 The SQL script [build2-main.sql](build2-main.sql) builds the main tables and add main constrains.